 First of all, thanks for your interest in joining us for personal reports from the CoreBrain Journal benches and trenches – from the pros to the streets.
 We appreciate your participation on several possible levels.
 Listen, share, comment, add to the conversations.

 Here at CBJ I host straight talking audio reports on the many brain and biomedical observations that today improve mind care options with fresh maps and new markers.
 Then, take a moment to listen to my brief…

 In the first place, many now recognize the pervasive issues of treatment failure and imprecise thinking in contemporary, standard, mind science.
 In reality, in but one generation, we’ve moved beyond a standard of professional passivity, fantasy, dreams, and outright guesswork to include up-to-date, reality-based, data-driven maps with growing predictability.
 It’s time to move past silent acceptance of labels and guesswork to join forces and participate as advocates for change.

-At CoreBrain Journal we get real with global thought leaders involved in that process of informed improvements.
+At CoreBrain Journal we get Reality more right with global thought leaders involved in that process of informed improvements.

 Complexity requires both fresh data and balanced teamwork.
-Data + Teamwork = Improved Mind Care.
+The new formula: Data + Teamwork = Improved Mind Care.

 It’s important to note that today remarkable new biomedical technologies regularly identify clear markers for safe havens in our travels through the changes we all experience along life’s way.

 Remember, proven markers matter – especially if sailing a rocky coastline.